funvill/funvill.github.io/_posts/2012-12-31-2013-goals-and-resolutions.md

 ---
-layout: post
+layout: single
 title: 2013 Goals and Resolutions
 date: 2012-12-31 00:00
-author: funvill
-comments: true
-categories: [News]
+categories: blog, [News]
 ---
 <strong>Goals and Resolutions for 2013
 </strong>(<em>In no particular order</em>)